About Electric Vehicles

 Moreover, electric vehicles are fun to drive, don't generate polluting tailpipe emissions, and are less costly to maintain.

 From our Experience Electric series: in this April 2021 video, Naty Olen checks out Ford's Mustang Mach-e and VW's ID.4.

 Range limitation is becoming less of a concern

 Many EVs can now go 250 miles or more on a fully charged battery.
 That's less than the 400-500 miles conventional passenger vehicles can go on a tank of gas, but it's more than enough range for typical daily driving.

 Furthermore, in some ways it's easier to recharge an EV.
 True, charging is slower than filling up a tank.
-But on the other hand, you can "fill up" your EV while it's parked at home or while at work, shopping or eating at a restaurant.
+But on the other hand, you can "fill up" your EV while it's parked at home or while at work, shopping or eating at a restaurant (often for free!).
 EV owners get into the habit of topping up their battery frequently, rather than waiting until it's empty.

 Longer trips, especially in remoter places, can still be challenging in an EV.
 But this is getting easier with each passing year, as a network of fast-charging stations is being steadily built out along Interstates and other main routes.

 If you're considering buying an electric vehicle, probably the first thing you'll want to know is how and where to charge the vehicle.
 Learn all about it at our Electric Vehicle Charging 101 page.